Ivanka Trump Steps Out In Yellow & White Sundress With A Matching Mask

 She also wore a mask at a roundtable discussion at the White House and a cabinet meeting earlier this month.

-Trump makes her way to Florida after recently weathering a public relations crisis after Twitter users attacked the first daughter for a tweet celebrating the sacrifices of an impoverished girl in India.
-As was previously reported by The Inquisitr, critics called the comment “clueless” and tone-deaf.
+Trump made her way to Florida after recently weathering a public relations crisis when Twitter users attacked her for a tweet celebrating the sacrifices of an impoverished girl in India.
+As reported by The Inquisitr las week, critics called the comment “clueless” and tone-deaf.